Spencer-Gardner/CS260/README.md

 - **Endpoints** - The server endpoints are now connected to MongoDB for data processing.
 - **Data Storage** - Game statistics are now stored in MongoDB.

+## Login
+For this deliverable, I added support for user authentication.
+- **Registration** - New users may register under a unique username and password.
+- **Authentication** - By logging in, existing users are authenticated and connected to their data.
+- **Credentials** - MongoDB is used to store and retrieve user credentials.
+- **Restrictions** - Users must enter their credentials in order to play.